cb-technologists/blog/content/posts/cloudbees-core-on-kubernetes-best-practices/core-psp.md

     rule: 'RunAsAny'
 ```

-The example cluster used for this post relies on two Kubernetes services for running Core v2: **cert-manager** for TLS and **ingress-nginx** for, well, ingress.
+The cluster used as an example for this post relies on two Kubernetes services for running Core v2: **cert-manager** for TLS and **ingress-nginx** for, well, ingress.
 If these are installed before you enable PSPs on your cluster then the `pods` associated with them will be stopped if the associated `Roles`/`ClusterRoles` don't have PSPs applied to them.
 Both services are deployed to their own namespaces so an easy way to ensure that all `ServiceAccounts` associated with those services have a PSP applied is to create a `ClusterRole` with the PSP  and then bind that `ClusterRole` to all `ServiceAccounts` in the applicable `namespace`:

 *`ClusterRole` with the cb-restricted PSP applied*
 ```yaml